vetik32/emberDemo/README.md

 #Production Build

-> It's default task, will be created `dist` directory whiting the project
+> It's default task, will be created `dist` directory within the project

     $ grunt